Someone is trying to 'destroy my career' says Pauw

 Pauw said that she had found the fallout from the latest allegations "draining" and conceded it could potentially spoil the experience of taking the Republic of Ireland to their first World Cup finals.

 "I have a bunch of players, if you see us on the pitch, how close we are together and how much fun we have together and then something influences that atmosphere, of course that is draining.
-It's such a nonsense," reflected the Republic boss.
+It's such a nonsense," said the Republic boss.

 "It's important to keep that bond and nothing comes in between us because that bond I have never felt before.